alx-sch/NewtonFractal-ISPC/README.md

 ## 🚀 Getting Started

-This project is configured to run instantly in a pre-built environment using a Devcontainer (e.g., **this repository's Codespace**).
+This project is configured to run instantly in a pre-built environment using a **Dev Container** (e.g., this repository's **Codespace**).
 The simplest way to start is to launch the Codespace, as all dependencies are already configured.

 ---

 ### ⚙️ Prerequisites and Setup

-If you choose to run the project locally outside of a Devcontainer, you must manually install the following dependencies:
+If you choose to run the project locally outside of a Dev Container, you must manually install the following dependencies:

 * **Make**: The standard build automation tool (the project uses a provided custom `Makefile` to coordinate C++/ISPC compilation)
 * **ISPC Compiler**: Required to generate optimized SIMD (Single Instruction, Multiple Data) code from the parallel kernel source.